fuzzygroup/indiana50501.org/faq.md

 This is the **definitive** question.
 There are a ton of lots but the prices vary wildly.
 I recommend that you check out [SpotHero](https://spothero.com/) or [Parkopedia](https://www.parkopedia.com/).
 Hat tip to Taelar for this answer.

+## Who is in charge of Indiana 50501?

+Scott Johnson is the State Organizer for Indiana 50501.

+## Why is Scott in Charge?

+*chuckle*.
+This is Scott writing the answer.
+50501 is a grass roots organization.
+I am in charge because the person who started Indiana 50501 dropped it in my lap on March 7 after I had been his number two guy for the preceding 3 weeks or so.
+Life moves fast in protest world.

+## How did Scott become involved with 50501?

+Like many Americans, Scott was politically uninvolved and then came Trump 2.0.
+The election took Scott very much by surprise and like a lot of Americans, that was when he started to get interested.
+From November 7 to February 4, Scott studied American politics -- Maddow, Kulinski, Parkrose Permaculture, O'Donnell, Meiselas, Heather Cox Richardson, the CW Daily and Memeorandum.

+## So Scott had no political experience before this?

+Correct.
+Other than voting, Scott was politically uninvolved except for some technical work that could be considered political.
+In 2019, Scott worked at the ADL on the Online Hate Index which was a project to measure right wing hate on Twitter.
+In 2020, Scott built CovidNearMe which provided local covid tracking right down to your county.
+In 2022, Scott co-founded [PizzaForUkraine](https://www.pizzaforukranie.com), a micro charity for food aid in Kiev.
+However all of these things were good works but not inherently political.

+## What is Scott's Background?

+Scott is a software engineer, author, entrepreneur, founder and CEO of multiple startups.
+Scott has effectively been a leader and public speaker since founding his first company at 19.
+Scott views 50501 as not dissimilar to a startup that ships a product aka an event every 2 weeks.

 ## How Can I Donate Some Cash to Help You Guys?

 You can't.
 Organizationally the founding team of Indiana 50501 has made the decision to NOT organize traditionally: